suluke/monobo/constexpr_json/README.md

 Also look at the [feature wishlist](https://github.com/suluke/monobo/issues/1) to see what's in the pipeline.

-## Correctness
-CJSON is tested against the popular [JSONTestSuite](https://github.com/nst/JSONTestSuite).
-Generating the test result is as simple as running the "JSONTestSuite" target from the generated build system.
-This will automatically fetch the newest version of the JSONTestSuite, patch the runner script to become aware of cjson and run the script.

 ## Basic usage
 CJSON operates in two stages to be able to achieve `constexpr` JSON parsing: